Friday, September 6, 2019

 Freiburgers frequently asked why the ugly gap on Herrenstraße was not closed.

-Freiburg's archdiocese wanted to fill the empty site in 2012 when the disastrous Tabartz-van Elst affair made the headlines in 2013.
+Freiburg's archdiocese sought to fill the empty site in 2012, when the disastrous Tabartz-van Elst affair made headlines in 2013.
 As the Bishop of Limburg, he used church money to build a palace residence for himself.
 Immediately, the Catholic Church scrutinized all building activities in 2015, and the Freiburg project was put on ice.

 The Freiburg Office of Historical Monuments found few traces of the Andlau Palais.

-Only in 2016, the Church took up the building activity again.
+Only in 2016 did the Church resume building activities.

 Red Baron had only visited the place a long time ago.
 So suddenly, he stood before the nearly finished building last week.